 Austin William Crumley

 Originally from Los Angeles, Austin William Crumley has been involved in the performing arts all of his life.
 Coming from Musical Theater, he decided to try Ballet and loved it enough to pursue his training at The University of Oklahoma, School of Dance.
 There he achieved his Ballet Pedagogy degree under the training and direction of Mary Margaret Holt, Clara Cravey Stanley, Ilya Kozadayev, and Jeremy Lindberg—to name a few.
 While at the university, he was blessed to be able to perform the following (selected few): Le Corsaire Grande Pas de Deux; Raymonda Pas de Dix; the Grande Pas, Arabian Pas, Dew Cavalier, and Snow Pas in The Nutcracker; and an original ballet entitled Someday Sideways, choreographed by New York City Ballet’s Jock Soto.
 His professional work includes the following: Arabian Prince and Demi-Soloist for Waltz of the Flowers, The Nutcracker; and Third Theme from Balanchine’s The Four Temperaments.
-Currently, Austin is enjoying his second season as a Company Dancer with The Sacramento Ballet and teaching at local Sacramento dance schools, Austin accepted a position as the ballet instructor at the California School of the Arts in Soithern California.
+After two seasons as a Company Dancer with The Sacramento Ballet and teaching at local Sacramento dance schools, Austin accepted a position as the ballet instructor at the California School of the Arts in Soithern California.